ziyw/ziyw.github.io/_posts/2020-07-05-this-week-in-coding-date-in-android.md

 ---
 layout: post
-title: This Week in Coding ':' Date in Android
+title: 'This Week in Coding: Date in Android'
 ---

 For my personal project, I need to save some date in the local database and display them.
 Like every data format problem, there are quiet a few different ways to save date.
 Most of them can receive almost identical results.
 I started with saving date string in the database, then I found myself constantly forgot what's the right format for the date string.
 After tried a few different ways, I aggregated some short sample code here.